mpcabd/macdown-with-rtl/README.md

+# MacDown with RTL support

+This is based on https://github.com/tikkal/macdown-arm64, I just added RTL support to it.
+Everything below is from that repo.

+---

 # MacDown
 This is a port of Macdown for Mac Silicon (arm64).
 The upstream repo is for x86 which Apple plans to sunset by 2026 or so.